Deep Learning for Data-Driven Districting-and-Routing: Problem Statement

-where $\mathfrak{S}(X)$ is the set of all permutations of a set $X$, and $\texttt{Dist}(\pi)$ is the travel distance starting from the depot, visiting all locations according to the sequence $\pi$, and returning to the depot.
-With this definition, objective function $\Phi$ is monotonic, i.e., $\Phi(d') \leq \Phi(d)$ if $d' \subseteq d$.
-However, contrary to intuition, $\Phi$ is not \mbox{submodular} by direct consequence of the non-submodularity of optimal TSP distances (see, \citealt{Anily1990}).
-Moreover, an exact evaluation of $\Phi$ is intractable as it requires calculating the expected optimal cost of a combinatorial optimization problem with stochastic parameters.
-To alleviate this issue, demand scenarios $X_{is}$ for $s \in S$ can be sampled from~$\mathbb{P}_i$ for each BU $i \in d$, and the cost of the district can be approximated as:
+where $\textrm{Perm}(X)$ is the set of all permutations of a set $X$, i.e., each permutation corresponds to a distinct sequence of the elements in $X$, and $\textrm{Dist}(\pi)$ is the travel distance starting from the depot, visiting all locations according to the sequence $\pi$, and returning to the depot.
+With this definition, objective function~$\Phi$ is monotonic, i.e., $\Phi(d') \leq \Phi(d)$ if $d' \subseteq d$.
+However, an exact evaluation of $\Phi$ is intractable as it requires calculating the expected optimal cost of a combinatorial optimization problem with stochastic parameters.
+To alleviate this issue, we can sample $S$ demand scenarios~$X_{is}$ for $s \in \{1,\dots,S\}$ from~$\mathbb{P}_i$ for each BU $i \in d$, and approximate the cost of the district~as:

 Notably, this SAA estimate reduces to solving $|S|$ deterministic TSPs. \\